TinyWebEx/common/CONTRIBUTING.md

 ### Further notes

 * Please try to use the typographically correct characters of your language.
-E.g. use the Unicode char `…` instead of `...` for three dots.
+E.g. use the Unicode char `…` instead of `...` for three dots or quotation characters like `“”` instead of `""`.
 * See also [how to credit yourself in the localization file](#translator-credit-inside-of-add-on).
+* For finding translations for technical terms a good resource may be [the Microsoft terminology search tool](https://www.microsoft.com/language/Search).
+Still keep in mind, however, that the terms in add-ons may be different.

 ## Coding